 This series is relevant primarily for employees who regularly handle medical records in doctor’s offices, healthcare organizations, and hospitals.

 NINJIO has released a HIPAA Compliance track consisting of 3 Episodes.
-Following the NINJIO tradition, these Episodes are be inspired by a real life HIPAA breach, and our teaching will focus on typical end users who handle medical records.
+Following the NINJIO tradition, these Episodes are inspired by a real life HIPAA breach, and our teaching will focus on typical end users who handle medical records.

 Verify the email address of whomever you are sending an email to prior to clicking the ‘send’ button.